LXH-97/Web_Scraping_in_python/README.md

 # Web_Scraping_in_python
-Half of work is examples in Books "Web Scraping with Python" Half of anothers are made of myselve as the study consquences from this book talk in above.
+Some examples writing from the book“Web Scraping with Python" Anothers is my consequences on styding by the book.

 Hello, World！
 And, Good jobs?

+Virtual environment was be made by Centos7's python2.7 version in begin,and i'll add python3.6 verison's venv.